-Jim Thorpe signs with the New York baseball Giants.
-The Olympic hero will compile a lifetime .252 batting average during his six seasons in the major leagues, which includes stints with the Reds and Braves.
+Olympic hero Jim Thorpe, turning down an offer from the last-place Browns, signs with the Giants, the defending NL champs.
+The Native American, who grew up in the Sac and Fox Nation in Oklahoma, will compile a lifetime .252 batting average during his six seasons in the major leagues, which also includes stints with the Reds and Braves.

 In the very first game ever to take place in the Egyptian desert, the White Sox and Giants play to a 3-3 tie.
-The contest was part of a 56-game world tour promoting baseball.
+The contest is part of a 56-game world tour, which also includes stops in Tokoyo, Paris, and London, organized by New York manager John McGraw and Chicago owner Charles Comiskey to promote the sport of baseball on a global scale.

-In a six-player trade, the Braves deal a pair of southpaws, Johnny Antonelli and Don Liddle, catcher Ebba St. Claire as well as shortstop Billy Klaus to the Giants in exchange for play-off hero Bobby Thomson and backstop Sammy Calderone.
-Thomson will break his ankle in an exhibition game and will miss most of the season for Milwaukee while Johnny Antonelli posts a 21-7 record and will lead the league in ERA for his new team in New York.
+In a six-player trade, the Braves deal a pair of southpaws, Johnny Antonelli and Don Liddle, catcher Ebba St. Claire as well as shortstop Billy Klaus to the Giants in exchange for playoff hero Bobby Thomson and backstop Sammy Calderone.
+Milwaukee's new outfielder will break his ankle in an exhibition game and will appear in only 43 games, while Johnny Antonelli posts a 21-7 record, leading the league with an ERA of 2.30 for his new team in New York.

-Commissioner Bowie Kuhn announces the Special Committee on the Negro Leagues selection of Monte Irvin to the Hall of Fame.
-The outfielder spent five full season in the major leagues, and was the first black to play for the Giants
+Commissioner Bowie Kuhn announces the Special Committee on the Negro Leagues' selection of Monte Irvin to the Hall of Fame.
+The outfielder, who hit .293 during his eight seasons in the major leagues, played a pivotal role in the Giants' 1951 World Championship, hitting .312 with 24 homers and a league-leading 121 RBIs.

 Mike Marshall is arrested by the East Lansing police for taking batting practice on the campus of Michigan State University.
 MSU officials had asked the Dodger reliever not to hit baseballs near the tennis courts, fearing for the students' safety.

-The Giants trade Jack Clark to the Cardinals for David Green, Jose Uribe, Dave LaPoint and Gary Rajsich.
-The slugging first baseman will play a pivotal role in the Redbirds winning the National League pennant this season.
+The Giants trade first baseman Jack Clark to the Cardinals for David Green, Jose Uribe, Dave LaPoint, and Gary Rajsich.
+The Silver Slugger Award recipient will play a pivotal role in the Redbirds winning the National League pennant this season.

 Red Sox president Larry Lucchino announces four senators, Edward M. Kennedy D-MA, John F. Kerry D-MA, John McCain, R-AZ, and Tom Daschle, D-SD, will file legislation nominating Jackie Robinson for the Congressional Gold Medal.
 Other recipients of the medal have included statesman George Washington, boxer Joe Louis, and poet Robert Frost.

-A web site claims Yogi Berra has filed a $10 million lawsuit against Turner Broadcaster System due to a ‘Sex and the City' ad which used the Hall of Famer’s name as an possible answer concerning the definition of yogasm.
-The choices included (a) a type of yo-yo trick, (b) sex with Yogi Berra and (c) what Samantha has with a guy from yoga class.
+Yogi Berra has filed a $10 million lawsuit with the New York supreme court against Turner Broadcaster System due to a ‘Sex and the City' ad which used the Hall of Famer’s name as a possible answer concerning the definition of yogasm.
+The choices included (a) a type of yo-yo trick, (b) sex with Yogi Berra, and (c) what Samantha has with a guy from yoga class.

 At a luncheon at Safeco Field, Astros second baseman Craig Biggio becomes the 41st recipient of the Hutch Award.
 The prestigious award, named in honor of Seattle's Fred Hutchinson, a major league pitcher and manager who died of cancer in 1964, is given annually to a Major League Baseball player who best exemplifies Hutch's fighting spirit and competitive desire.

-The Hall of Fame announces Jon Miller is the recipient of this year's Ford C. Frick Award, which is an honor given for excellence in baseball broadcasting.
-The 58-year old veteran broadcaster, who started his career with the A's in 1974 and has called games for the Rangers, Red Sox and Orioles, is the current play-by-play voice of the Giants and ESPN's Sunday Baseball telecast.
+The Hall of Fame announces Jon Miller is the recipient of this year's Ford C. Frick Award, an honor given for excellence in baseball broadcasting.
+The 58 year-old veteran broadcaster, who started his career with the A's in 1974 and has called games for the Rangers, Red Sox, and Orioles, is the current play-by-play voice of the Giants and ESPN's Sunday Baseball telecast.

 The Reds trade center fielder Willy Taveras and infielder Adam Rosales to the A's in exchange for infielder Aaron Miles and a player to be named.
 Cincinnati, using the money they saved in the deal, agrees to a $3.02 million, one-year contract with Orlando Cabrera to become the team's starting shortstop